Snegha-B/Simple-calculator/README.md

-Simple Calculator
+# Python Simple Calculator

-This project is a simple calculator program written in Python using Jupyter Notebook.

-The calculator performs the following operations:
+A beginner Python project developed using Jupyter Notebook that performs basic arithmetic operations.

+## Features

 - Addition
 - Subtraction
 - Multiplication
 - Division
+- Modulus

+## Tech Stack

+- Python
-- Modulo
+- Jupyter Notebook

-The program takes two numbers as input from the user and performs the selected operation.
+## Purpose

-This project was created as a beginner Python practice project.
+This project was created as an early programming exercise to strengthen Python fundamentals and arithmetic logic.